GordStephen/notes/docs/misc/unix-utilities.md

 ## `awk`

-Automatically parses line-by-line file or `stdin` stream input with delimiters (eg a CSV file) into multiple input variables, which can be manipulated and output to `stdout`.
+Automatically parses line-by-line file or `stdin` stream input with delimiters (eg a CSV file) into multiple input variables, which can be manipulated with and output to `stdout`.
 Useful in pipelines as a mapping operation over tabular/record-based data.

 ## Perl